CraftenDev/paintball-jsonapi/README.md

 # paintball-jsonapi #

-This badly-named plugin adds some methods for [JSONAPI](http://mcjsonapi.com/) to access [Paintball War Edition](http://dev.bukkit.org/bukkit-plugins/paintball_pure_war/) players.
+This plugin adds some methods for [JSONAPI](http://mcjsonapi.com/) to access [Paintball War Edition](http://dev.bukkit.org/bukkit-plugins/paintball_pure_war/) players.
 It also supports a (cached) ranking by points.

 ## Requirements and Installation ##